Bledhard/KodisoftTestAssignment/README.md

 ### Nota Bene:
 For those, who wants to work with this project:
-- MS SQL DB is not docked in repo.
+- MS SQL DB is not shipped with this repo.
 You need to create it on your own computer via following:
-  - Change in application.json DB's connectionString to whatever you want
+  - Change in application.json DB's connectionString to whatever you want;
   - In Visual Studio Package Manager Console tab:
     ```
     Add-Migration Initial
     Update-Database
     ```
 - Logging is established via Docker-ElasticSearch-Kibana stack.
 To work with logging you need:
-  - install Docker
+  - install Docker;
-  - open KodisoftTestAssignment/KodisoftTestAssignment/docker folder in command line
+  - open KodisoftTestAssignment/KodisoftTestAssignment/docker folder in command line;
   - run the docker compose command to spin up the containers:
     ```
     docker-compose up -d
     ```
-  -  first time you run this command it can take some time to load images from docker registry
+  -  first time you run this command it can take some time to load images from docker registry;
-  -  once it's completed, check that ElasticSearch and Kibana are up and running (I am personally using Kitematic for that)
+  -  once it's completed, check that ElasticSearch(localhost:9200) and Kibana(localhost:5601) are up and running (I am personally using Kitematic for that);
+  -  go to http://localhost:9200/_cat/indices?v to get index for Kibana.
+It has such pattern: logstash-* (this wildcard can be used in Kibana to find endex pattern);
+  -  go to http://localhost:5601/ and establish index pattern using information from previous step;

 ### Used technologies: